Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       live streaming presentation to clients, this example does not preclude other ways of using the specification and protocols defined in this document.

-## Example 2 low latency dash with an open source encoder and packager and a combination of interface 1 and 2 ##{##Example_2}
+## Example 2: Low-Latency DASH with an Open-Source Encoder and Packager, and a Combination of Interface-1 and Interface-2 ##{##Example_2}

       A second example can be seen in Figure 11.
 It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
-In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open source encoder/packager running on a server.
+In this workflow a contribution encoder produces an [=RTP=] mezzanine stream that is transmitted to FFmpeg, an example open-source encoder/packager running on a server.
 Alternatively, a file resource may be used.
-In this workflow the open source encoder functions as the ingest source.
+In this workflow the encoder functions as the ingest source.
 FFmpeg produces the ingest stream with different ABR encoded CMAF tracks.
-In addition, it also sends a manifest that complies with DASH-IF and DVB low latency CMAF specification and MPD updates.
-The CMAF tracks also contain respective timing information (prft etc.).
+In addition, it also sends a manifest that complies with DASH-IF and DVB low-latency CMAF specification and MPD updates.
+The CMAF tracks also contain respective timing information (i.e., prft).
-      In this case the ingest source implements interface 2 DASH ingest.
+      In this case, the ingest source implements interface 2 DASH ingest.
 But as in this case the DASH presentation uses CMAF, the media and track constraints of interface 1 are also satisfied.
 By also resending CMAF Headers in case of failures both interfaces may be satisfied.